ceph/ceph/doc/cephfs/mantle.rst

 Most of the implementation is in MDBalancer.
 Metrics are passed to the balancer policies via the Lua stack and a list of loads is returned back to MDBalancer.
-It sits alongside the current balancer implementation and it's enabled with a Ceph CLI command ("ceph fs set cephfs balancer mybalancer.lua").
+It sits alongside the current balancer implementation and it is enabled with a Ceph CLI command ("ceph fs set cephfs balancer mybalancer.lua").
 If the Lua policy fails (for whatever reason), we fall back to the original metadata load balancer.
 The balancer is stored in the RADOS metadata pool and a string in the